How to teach English online?

 Teaching English online in Morocco

-1. Do I need a teaching certificate to become an online teacher?
+1. Do I need a teaching certificate to teach English online?

 This depends on the company you apply for.